fogg-lab/interactive-segmentation/README.md

 <br>

+The labeling application runs on Linux, Windows, and Mac.

 ## Labeling application setup
 ### Prerequisites
-Install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+For installation option 2, install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-The labeling application runs on Linux, Windows, and Mac.

-### Installation
+### Installation Option 1 (Automatic)
 1. Clone this repository or download and extract [the zip file](https://github.com/fogg-lab/interactive-segmentation/archive/refs/heads/main.zip) to a folder.
+**Additional step for Mac or Linux users**:
+    - Right-click on the project folder (the folder that contains the `environment.yml` file) and select `Open in terminal`, or `New terminal at folder`.
+If neither of these options exist, you can do this instead:
+      - Right-click on the project folder (the folder that contains the `environment.yml` file) and copy the path
+      - Open a terminal (or command prompt) and navigate to the project folder by entering `cd <path to project folder>`, e.g. `cd /home/user/interactive-segmentation`
+    - In the terminal, enter a command to add the execute permission to the install and launch scripts: `chmod u+x install_scripts/iseg-mac.command && chmod u+x launch_scripts/iseg-mac-launcher.command`

+2. Double click on the installation script for your operating system to install the labeling application:
+    - Windows: `install_scripts/iseg-win.bat` (if you get a security warning, click `More info` and then `Run anyway`)
+    - Mac: `install_scripts/iseg-mac.command`
+    - Linux: `install_scripts/iseg_linux.sh`

+### Installation Option 2 (Manual)
+1. Clone this repository or download and extract [the zip file](https://github.com/fogg-lab/interactive-segmentation/archive/refs/heads/main.zip) to a folder.
-Copy the full path to the install folder (e.g. `/home/username/repositories/interactive-segmentation/install`) for the next step.
+Right-click on the project folder (the folder that contains the `environment.yml` file) and copy the path for the next step.

 2. In a terminal or command prompt, navigate to the `interactive-segmentation` install folder with `cd` and the path you copied in the previous step.
 For example:
-    > `cd C:\Users\username\Downloads\interactive-segmentation-main\install`
+    > `cd C:\Users\username\Downloads\interactive-segmentation`

-3. Pick the matching environment.yml file for your system, and use Conda to install the environment for running the labeling app.
+3. Use conda to install the environment for running the labeling app.
-**Note**: If you are running Windows or Linux and do not have NVIDIA GPU, use an environment file ending in `_cpu.yml` instead of `_gpu.yml`.
-For example:
-    > `conda env create -f environment_windows_cpu.yml`
-Or for Mac OS:
-    > `conda env create -f environment_mac.yml`
+    > `conda env create -f environment.yml python=3.10`

 4. *Important*: Download a checkpoint file (.pth) for a trained interactive segmentation model, and move it into the checkpoints folder (e.g. `/Users/username/interactive-segmentation/checkpoints/`).
 You can download a trained model (trained for endothelial tube network segmentation) at [this link](https://drive.google.com/file/d/1JJZalxTMQFL9grnEBmHNQ37IezOhjDYZ/view?usp=share_link).